Pavithravignesh/namaste_react/episode_6/revise.md

 5. dispatch an action
 6.

+# why redux?
+1. is basically orffer better ways to manage the state for the project,
+2. for complex data layer,
+3. easiler to debug, with it's chorme extension and redux dev tool,

+# what is react-redux and redux toolkit(RTK)?
+1. reux-toolkit standard way for writing redux logic,
+2.

 # step by step approach
 1. create appStore out of configureStore({});
 2. provide it via <Provide store={apptore}></Provide> out of react-redux